eyeshieldd/maven-test/README.md

 2. Install depedencies of the project with `npm i`
 3. Then run the project with `npm run start` or `npm start`
 4. And the website will appears on your browser

-### Other Information
-The solution of anagram is [here](https://github.com/bmf10/Stockbit-tes/blob/master/anagram.js), you can run it in the browser console or JS online complier